gulshan07dev/instagram-authentication/readme.md

      SECRET=<jwt-secret-key>
      ```
 5. Start the server: `npm start`
-6. Open the client-side folder and start the development server: `cd client` and `npm start`
+6. Open the client-side folder and install the dependencies: `cd client` and `npm install`
+7. Start the client-side development server: `npm start`
-7. Open a web browser and access the application at `http://localhost:<server-port>`
+8. Open a web browser and access the application at `http://localhost:<server-port>`

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more information.

 Feel free to customize and enhance the project according to your needs and send pull requests.